andOTP/andOTP/README.md

 ## Backups:

-To keep your account information as secure as possible andOTP only stores them encrypted.
+To keep your account information as secure as possible andOTP only stores it in encrypted data files.
 A part of the encryption key used for that is stored in the Android KeyStore system.
-The advantage of this approach is that the key is kept separate from the apps data and can be backed by hardware cryptography (if your device supports this).
+The advantage of this approach is that the key is kept separate from the apps data and, as a bonus, can be backed by hardware cryptography (if your device supports this).

-However due to that separation backups with 3rd-party apps like Titanium Backup can not be used with andOTP.
-Such apps only backup the data files and not the full encryption key, making those backups useless.
+However, due to that separation, backups with 3rd-party apps like Titanium Backup can not be used with andOTP.
+Such apps only backup the encrypted data files and not the encryption key, which renders them useless.

 **Please only use the internal backup functions provided by andOTP to backup your accounts!**
 **Everything else WILL result in data loss.**